 As we expand our manufacturing capacity and enhance our brand name, we continue to develop new customer relationships in a wider range of geographic markets to decrease our market concentration.
 In 2013, we significantly increased our total number of customers and achieved a leading market share in Canada, Japan, Thailand and Central America, which we maintained in 2014.
 In 2015, we maintained our leading market share in those markets and at the same time expanded our customer base into several emerging solar markets, such as Southeast Asia.
 In 2016, we achieved a leading market share in Brazil and maintained our leading market share in Canada, Japan, Thailand and India.
 In 2017, we maintained our leading market share in India, Japan, Brazil, Europe and Middle East.
 In 2018, we increased our market share in the Middle East, Africa, Latin America and Australia, and maintained our leading market share in Japan and Europe.
-We intend to continue to expand our sales in these areas and develop more emerging markets in 2019.
+In 2019, we increased our market share in Latin America and Australia, and maintained our leading market share in Japan, Europe, Middle East and Africa.
+We intend to continue to expand our sales in these areas and develop more emerging markets in 2020.

 In 2010, we commenced the sale of solar system kits.
 A solar system kit is a ready-to-install package consisting of solar modules produced by us and components, such as inverters, racking system and other accessories, supplied by third parties.
-In 2018, we sold approximately 125.4 MW of system kits primarily in Japan, Europe and China.
+In 2019, we sold approximately 219.6 MW of system kits primarily in Japan and China.

-Since 2012, we have started to provide O&M services for solar power plants in commercial operation.
+In 2012, we started to provide O&M services for solar power plants in commercial operation.
 Our O&M services include inspections, repair and replacement of plant equipment, site management and administrative support services.

-We develop, construct, maintain, sell and/or operate solar plants primarily in Canada, Japan, the U.S., China, Brazil, India, Mexico, the United Kingdom and Australia.
-We provide EPC and development services primarily in Canada, China, Australia, India and the U.S. We sell our projects to large utility companies and other power producers.
-Customers for our EPC and development services include solar project developers and owners.
+We develop, construct, maintain, sell and/or operate solar plants primarily in the U.S., Japan, China, Brazil, the United Kingdom, Mexico, India, Australia, Italy and Namibia.
+We also provide EPC, development and assets management services.
+We sell our projects to large utility companies, other power producers and asset managers.
+Customers for our EPC, development and asset management services include solar project developers and owners.

-In order to continue to grow our energy segment, we conduct market due diligence, routinely meet with industry players and interested investors and attend industry conferences and events to identify project development opportunities.
+In order to continue to grow our energy segment, we conduct market due diligence, routinely meet with industry players and interested investors, and attend industry conferences and events to identify project development opportunities.
 Our energy segment team has extensive industry expertise and significant experience in working with government authorities and developing new projects for our target markets.